Aquafina-water-bottle/jp-mining-note/docs/usage.md

 https://github.com/lrorpilla/jidoujisho
 * android, can create anki cards
-* never used it to create anki cards (yet), but other features look good
+* never personally used it to create anki cards (yet), but other features look good